 The only problem is…

-Hypothyroidism is generally an easy disease to treat when left unmanaged, and it has the potential to cause some pretty serious complications!
-This is why, before being approved for a traditional life insurance policy, most (if not all) life insurance companies are going to want to ask you a series of medical question about your disease just to make sure that they don’t have anything that they need to worry about.
+Hypothyroidism is generally a manageable disease to treat when left unmanaged, and it has the potential to cause some pretty severe complications!
+This is why, before being approved for a traditional life insurance policy, most (if not all) life insurance companies will want to ask you a series of medical questions about your disease to ensure they don’t have anything they need to worry about.

 Why do life insurance companies care if I have been diagnosed with Hypothyroidism?

 In general, most life insurance companies are going to spend a whole lot of time worrying about the fact that you have been diagnosed with Hypothyroidism.
-Instead, they’re just going to ask some basic questions to make sure that you’re properly treating your Hypothyroidism and rule out the possibility that you may one day become a “risk” to them later on.
+Instead, they’re just going to ask some basic questions to make sure that you’re correctly treating your Hypothyroidism and rule out the possibility that you may one day become a “risk” to them later on.

 This is why…